tutchings/9_readmeGenerator/README.md

 #### Description

-*Generates a Readme file based on user input to prompts.*
+*This program generates a readme file based on user input to various prompts.*

 <br />